 Cub Scout Day Camps

-If you are not yet a Scout, you can give Scouting a try by attending one or more of our four Nationally Accredited Western Massachusetts Day Camps with a 50% savings on BSA Youth Membership Fees with a July-December membership.
+If you are not yet a Scout, you can give Scouting a try by attending one or more of our three Nationally Accredited Western Massachusetts Day Camps with a 50% savings on BSA Youth Membership Fees with a July-December membership.

 |CLICK HERE to learn how to join the Camp Staff (Paid & Volunteer)|